baltpeter/thesis-mobile-consent-dialogs/thesis/200_legal-background.md

 ---

+TODO:
-TODO: Consent dialogs (maybe merge into something else)
+    * Consent dialogs (maybe merge into something else)
+    * Consent notices (don't have much of an effect, other than maybe Art.
+13/14 GDPR)